What Is Drunk Driving?

 Drunk Driving Laws in the United States

-The laws against Driving Under the Influence (DUI) in the United States are aimed at safeguarding the public by setting strict limits on the amount of alcohol one can have inside their system while operating a vehicle.
+The laws against Driving Under the Influence (DUI) in the United States are aimed at safeguarding the public by setting strict limits on the amount of alcohol one can have in their system while operating a vehicle.

-Consequences Of Driving Drunk
+What are the Consequences Of Driving Drunk?

 Driving under the influence of alcohol is considered a serious offense and carries various modes of punishment.
 This offense may significantly impact an offender’s life legally, financially, and personally.
 Apart from self-injury and injury to others, a DUI conviction can have relatively long-term impacts on the life of the offender.
+The consequences of drunk driving include-

 Legal Consequences